Mott insulators with boundary zeros

+In Fig.~\ref{fig:sketch} we illustrate two prototypical cases predicted by Eq.~\ref{eq:Sigma}: panels (a)-(b) show a symmetry-protected semimetal with bulk bands that meet at some momentum.
+If the bandwidth is finite, such system in three dimensions turns into a MI at a critical interaction strength \cite{wagner_resistivity_2021}.
+As long as the interaction does not break any symmetry that protects the cones of the non-interacting dispersion, Eq.~\ref{eq:Sigma} dictates that the zeros of $G$ will display a crossing: Analogously to the non-interacting case, a gap in the zeros can only be opened when two ``zero-nodes'' meet in momentum space, which may happen due to the renormalization of the parameters.
+This finding offers a particularly transparent explanation of the Mott transition in a Dirac or Weyl semimetal \cite{braguta_monte_2016,wagner_resistivity_2021}: even if a gap between poles of $G$ opens, the protected linear crossing is in fact not lifted: it just occurs between spectroscopically invisible zeros.
 The second implication regards a TI with an inverted bulk gap and boundary Green's function poles, as shown in Fig.~\ref{fig:sketch}c-d, turning into a topological Mott insulator (TMI) at large interaction strengths.
 The bulk zeros of $G$ responsible for the opening of the Mott gap again obey Eq.~\ref{eq:Sigma}: depending on the renormalization of $\widetilde{H_0}({\bf k})$, the zeros can acquire an inverted gapped dispersion.
 The sketch also illustrates that the predicted gapless zeros are spatially localized at the boundaries.
 Their dispersion inside the bulk gap follows the renormalized one of the edge modes in the corresponding non-interacting TI with opposite sign.

+In Supplementary Note 1E we give a proof that the topological invariant of a Mott insulator is fully determined by the renormalized Hamiltonian $\widetilde{H_0}({\bf k})$ describing the gapped zeros.
+Hence, our approach represents a particularly flexible way of diagnosing all those interacting topological phases that can be classified via one-particle quantities.
+It is simple to see that Eq.\eqref{eq:Sigma} recovers the atomic limit when the renormalization of the hopping terms in $\widetilde{H_0}$ becomes zero.
+In the following we compare the predictions of Eq.~\ref{eq:Sigma} with numerical results, focusing on a simple one-dimensional case.
+Additional numerical evidence for the applicability of our approach in two and three dimensions is given in Supplementary Note 3 and Supplmenetary Fig.21-24, where we show various results for the cases sketched in Fig.~\ref{fig:sketch}.